 Twenty years after the storm, a panel of community members discusses the changes the City experienced as a result of Hurricane Katrina.

-From organizing the first storm relief efforts to tracking the failure of institutions to rescuing tombs, it was the New Orleans community that started the recovery of our City and struggled to both save and reconnect the pieces left in the wake of Katrina.
-Please join the City Archives & Special Collections to hear the unique experiences of a group of community activists and preservationists.
+From organizing the first storm relief efforts to tracking institutional failures to rescuing tombs, it was the New Orleans community that started our City's recovery and struggled to both save and reconnect the pieces left in the wake of Katrina.
+At this discussion, hosted by the City Archives & Special Collections, hear the unique experiences of a group of community activists and preservationists.

 This event is in-person only and will be recorded on-site.